jsupino/StarWarsScriptProject/README.md

         Refer to the StarWars_Project.ipynb for the Jupyter Notebook of the project.

-Some important goals of this project:
+Important goals of this project:
 - Create a dictionary of all character names and the number of script lines they have.
 - Find the most active character (the character that speaks the most/has the most lines in this episode).
 - Find the top three most active characters.